-We remain committed to providing you the best service possible as you continue down the path of loan repayment, and do not expect these lawsuits to impact our ability to serve you in any way.
+We're committed to providing you the best service possible as you continue down the path of loan repayment, and do not expect these legal matters to impact our ability to serve you in any way.

 ANSWERS FOR OUR STUDENT LOAN CUSTOMERS

 We created this page to help clear up any confusion you might have about the lawsuits Navient was named in.